imrafaelmerino/JIO/README.md

 The `SwitchExp` expression mimics the behavior of a switch construct, enabling multiple pattern-value branches.
 It evaluates an effect or value of type `I` and allows multiple clauses based on the evaluation.
-The `match` method compares the value or effect with patterns and selects the corresponding supplier.
+The `match` method compares the value or effect with patterns and selects the corresponding lambda.
 Patterns can be values, lists of values, or even predicates.

 ```code